Sudden exanthema

 "The prognosis is excellent in the vast majority of cases.
 The exanthema can recur, although it is not very frequent".

 SPECIALIST.
-DERMATOLOGY DEPARTMENT
+PEDIATRICS DEPARTMENT

-Dermal lesions are pink or red spots that bleach with pressure.
+It is transmitted by blood and saliva.
+Skin lesions are pink or red spots that whiten under pressure.
 They first appear on the trunk and neck and then spread to the arms, legs and face.

-Does your child have any of these symptoms?
+Do you have any of these symptoms?

 What are the causes of sudden exanthema?

-What are the complications of the sudden rash?
+What are the complications of sudden exanthema?

-How is the sudden exanthema treated?
+How is sudden exanthema diagnosed?

-It is important to give a good contribution of liquids especially in the febrile phase.
+Irritable or uncomfortable children may benefit from treatment with paracetamol or ibuprofen.
+It is important to give a good supply of fluids, especially during the febrile phase.

 Where do we treat it?